-The ICN is statutorily limited, by the Code of Iowa, Chapter 8D, in who is permitted to utilize the Network.
-ICN's authorized users include: K-12 schools, higher education, hospitals, state and federal government, National Guard armories, and libraries.
+The ICN is authorized to provide services only to K-12 schools, higher education, hospitals and clinics, state and federal government, National Guard armories, public safety entities, and libraries.

 The ICN is an independent executive branch agency within the State of Iowa government.
-ICN is governed by a commission named the Iowa Telecommunications and Technology Commission (ITTC).
-The Commission was statutorily created in the early 1990's.
-Commissioners are appointed by the Governor and tasked with overseeing the operations of the Network.
-The executive director is appointed by the Commission and confirmed by the Senate.
+ICN is governed by a five-member commission named the Iowa Telecommunications and Technology Commission (ITTC).

-Yes, ITTC Commissioners are appointed by the Governor and serve six-year staggered terms.
-Appointed Commissioners are also subject to approval by the Iowa Senate.
-The Commission provides for the centralized, coordinated use and control of the Network.
+The Governor appoints the ITTC Commissioners, and they serve six-year staggered terms.
+Appointed Commission members are subject to approval by the Iowa Senate.

-The ICN has not received a General Fund appropriation for maintaining the Network's infrastructure since Fiscal Year 2004.
+No. The ICN has not received a General Fund appropriation since 2004.

-The Network is approximately 3400 miles of owned fiber and leased connections making up the balance of the network.
+The Network consists of approximately 3,400 miles of owned fiber and leased connections, making up the balance of the network.

-Part I: Was the initial build out of the Network.
-This build out provided the three Iowa regents universities, 15 community colleges, Iowa Public Television, and the State Capitol Complex with fiber-optic connections.
+Part I: The initial buildout of the Network.
+This build-out provided the three Iowa Regents universities, 15 community colleges, Iowa Public Television, and the State Capitol Complex with fiber-optic connections.
 This part of the Network is owned by the State of Iowa.

 Part II: The fiber build-out created a Network point of presence in the remaining 84 Iowa counties.
 These sections of the Network are also owned by the State of Iowa.

-Part III: Involved connecting other authorized users throughout the state such as libraries, area education agencies, etc.
+Part III: The connections to other authorized users throughout the State, such as libraries, area education agencies, etc.

-The ICN's legislative language code refers to the Code of Iowa, Chapter 8D.
-The ITTC, ICN's governing body, was established by Chapter 8D to coordinate communications services of the state of Iowa government, in a consolidated effort, to manage, develop, and ensure these services are compatible with the fiber-optic network.
+The ICN legislative language was established in Iowa Code Chapter 8D.
+The ITTC, ICN's governing body, was created under Chapter 8D.
+Its purpose is to coordinate the communications services of the state of Iowa government in a unified effort to manage, develop, and ensure these services are compatible with the fiber-optic network.

-Chapter 751 of the Iowa Administrative Code provides detailed clarification for Chapter 8D, which section of the Code of Iowa, that stipulates who can use the Network.
+Chapter 751 of the Iowa Administrative Code provides detailed clarification for Chapter 8D, which is the section of the Code of Iowa, that stipulates who can use the Network.

-The Iowa Communications Network's main office is located in the Grimes State Office Building on the State of Iowa Capitol Complex at 400 East 14th Street in Des Moines, Iowa.
+The ICN main office is in the Grimes State Office Building on the State of Iowa Capitol Complex in Des Moines.

 The ICN serves nearly 12,000 telephone, fax, and modem numbers.
-Besides supplying the video and data services to authorized users, the ICN is the corporate telecommunications for the state government enterprise and provides line side telephone services on the Capitol Complex and other locations in the metro Des Moines Area.
+The ICN is the corporate telecommunications provider for the state government enterprise and provides line-side telephone services on the Capitol Complex and other locations in the metro Des Moines Area.